Medical & Aesthetic

 Although a significant operation, which can cause bleeding and pain short term, orthognathic surgery tends not to be too traumatic.
 You are likely to experience numbness and swelling, rather than severe pain

-Your mouth will open quite normally, eating and drinking are to be encouraged.
+Your mouth will open quite normally, eating and drinking are actively encouraged.
 A combination of initial swelling and the elasticated banding may still dictate a soft diet for a few weeks.

 Pain should be long gone by then but treatment of a form is still needed.
 Braces can be in place for several months, or swapped for a removable retainer.

-There can be cases where a second operation to fine tune the bite is required but this is very unusual.
+There can be cases where a second operation to fine tune the bite is required but this is quite rare.
 As with potential for nerve damage, or other issues in complex cases, your consultant would discuss in detail before surgery.

 The Benefit Of Orthognathic Surgery